-1 Monthly (GSFC) and weekly (GSFC-7DAY) versions of the time series of Satellite Laser Ranging (SLR)-derived $C{20}$ from Loomis, Rachlin and Luthcke (2019), compared to Cheng and Ries (2018) (TN-11) and Loomis and Rachlin (2020) (TN-14) 2 Deep ocean mask 3 Temporal variability of the Gravity Recovery And Climate Experiment (GRACE)/ GRACE Follow On (GRACE-FO) climatological model, including the boundaries of the regions analysed in Section 5.3.1 to Section 5.3.18 4 Per-degree mean of the RMS difference (top) and cumulative degree-mean tem- poral RMS difference (bottom) between the Swarm Gravity Field Models (GFMs) and GRACE-based prediction, considering 750km Gaussian smoothing.
-This is (an estimate of) the average per-degree quality of the various Swarm solutions in the spectral domain (top) and globally (bottom) .
-The degree amplitudes remain relatively constant with increasing degree, instead of growing in terms of Equivalent Water Height (EWH), as the result of the smoothing 5 Epoch-wise cumulative spatial RMS (top) and its global average (bottom) of the difference between Swarm GFMs and GRACE-based prediction, over land areas, considering 750km Gaussian smoothing.
-This is (an estimate of) the evolution of the ability of the various Swarm solutions to predict land mass transport C processes over time (top) and its global sum (bottom) 6 Epoch-wise cumulative spatial RMS (top) and its global sum (bottom) of the difference between Swarm CEMs and CBACE based prediction, over eccept difference between Swarm GFMs and GRACE-based prediction, over ocean areas, considering 750km Gaussian smoothing.
-This is the epoch-wise quality of the Swarm GFMs, and reported in the header of the combined GFMs files 11
+1 Monthly (GSFC) and weekly (GSFC-7DAY) versions of the time series of Satellite Laser Ranging (SLR)-derived $C{20}$ from Loomis, Rachlin and Luthcke (2019), compared to Cheng and Ries (2018) (TN-11) and Loomis and Rachlin (2020) (TN-14) 2 Deep ocean mask 8 3 Temporal variability of the Gravity Recovery And Climate Experiment (GRACE)/ GRACE Follow On (GRACE-FO) climatological model, including the boundaries of the regions analysed in Section 5.4.1 to Section 5.4.18 4 Per-degree mean of the RMS difference (top) and cumulative degree-mean tem- poral RMS difference (bottom) between the Swarm Gravity Field Models (GFMs) and GRACE-based prediction, considering 750km Gaussian smoothing.
+This is (an estimate of) the average per-degree quality of the various Swarm solutions remain relatively constant with increasing degree instead of growing in terms of Equivalent Water Height (FWH) as the result of the smoothing 5 Epoch-wise cumulative spatial RMS (top) and its global average (bottom) of the 0 difference between Swarm GFMs and GRACE-based prediction, over land areas. considering 750km Gaussian smoothing.
+This is (an estimate of) the evolution of the ability of the various Swarm solutions to predict land mass transport processes over time (top) and its global sum (bottom) 6 Epoch-wise cumulative spatial RMS (top) and its global sum (bottom) of the difference between Swarm GFMs and GRACE-based prediction, over ocean areas, considering 750km Gaussian smoothing.
+This is the epoch-wise quality of the Swarm GFMs, and reported in the header of the combined GFMs files. $\ . \ . \ 11$